30 Fresh Yoga Statistics & Facts You Should Know in 2021

 For absolute beginners, even once a week suffice.
 However, the optimal rate is 3-5 times per week.
 Newbies to this practice should start with 2-3 hours per session to get used to the poses and stretches.
 On that note, you can increase the number of hours and sessions over time.

 Bear in mind that only you can decide on this matter; nobody knows your body better than you do.

 Where is yoga most popular in the world?

-Another well-loved yoga destination is Bali, holding one of the largest yogi communities.
-The list of countries where yoga is popular also includes Portugal, the US, Italy, the UK, and more.
+The list of countries where yoga is popular also includes France, Portugal, Germany, Greece, the US, Italy, the UK, and more.